MachineLearningLifeScience/poli-docs/readme.md

 After you are happy with the contents of your markdown file, you have to:
 - add it to the `_toc.yml` file.
 - add it to the `index.md` as one more cell in the relevant section.
+- add it to the `all_objectives.md` as one more cell in the relevant section.

 ### Adding a new optimizer